david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

     python3 classification_sample.py -i ~/cl_tutorial/OpenVINO-Custom-Layers/pics/dog.bmp -m ~/cl_ext_cosh/model.ckpt.xml -l ~/cl_ext_cosh/libcosh_cpu_extension.so -d CPU
     ```

 Thank you for following this tutorial.
-Your feedback answering this brief survey will help us to improve it:
+Your feedback answering this brief survey will help us to improve it.

+Those respondents who leave their info will be entered in a drawing for a Neural Compute Stick 2 (2 being given away) or a $25 Gift Certificate (5 being given away):
 [Intel Custom Layer Survey](https://intelemployee.az1.qualtrics.com/jfe/form/SV_1ZjOKaEIQUM5FpX)